-I’d been looking forward to trying Bad Egg’s bottomless brunch for weeks – I made sure I booked a slot ages ago and put it in my diary.
-Sadly when it came to leaving I realised I’d put the wrong time in my diary and we had in fact missed the brunch… well done Meg… With a quick search of where else could fit us in last minute around the same price, we ended up at Camino so I thought I’d review that instead.
+I’d been wanting to review Bad Egg’s bottomless brunch for weeks – I made sure I booked a slot ages ago and put it in my diary.
+Sadly when it came to leaving I realised I’d put the wrong time in my diary and we had in fact missed the bottomless brunch… well done Meg… With a quick search of where else could fit us in last minute around the same price, we ended up at Camino so I thought I’d review their instead.

 I’m a huge lover of tapas, mainly thanks to my half Spanish, half Colombian partner who introduced me to the wonders of great tapas when I moved to London.
-We’ve been to Camino before for dinner, which I rated, but I hadn’t realised that they do brunch, and not just any brunch – bottomless brunch!
+We’ve been to Camino before for dinner a few times, but I hadn’t realised that they do brunch, and not just any brunch – bottomless brunch!

 We booked in at Camino Bankside which is behind the Tate (but thankfully out of the crowds of tourists).
 When we got there we were greeted by a somewhat empty restaurant but super friendly staff who offered us our pick of seats outside in the sunshine.
 The plants and colourful cushions combined with the sunshine immediately made us feel like we were on holiday.